The Children Who Learned to Hold Everything: Parentification in Asian and Migrant Families

 Identity in Asian Cultural Contexts: the Soil in which Parentification Takes Root

-In many Asian cultures, identity is not individualistic.
-It is relational, role‑based, and deeply embedded in family and community.
-Who you are is defined through connection: to parents and elders, to siblings, to community, to lineage.
+To understand why parentification is so common and so invisible, we must understand how identity is shaped.
+In many Asian cultures, identity is relational, role-based and embedded in family (sometimes extended) and community.
+Who you are is defined through connection: to parents and elders, to siblings, to lineage.
+Roles such as "eldest daughter", eldest son, or cultural bridge carry meaning, obligation and honour.

 The Emotional Cost That Often Goes Unseen

-Parentified children, even in loving, culturally rich families, often grow up with a heightened sense of duty, difficulty asking for help, guilt when prioritising themselves, a tendency to over-function, a deep fear of disappointing others and an internalised belief that their worth is tied to usefulness.
+Parentified children, even in loving, often grow up with a heightened sense of duty, difficulty asking for help, guilt when tuning into their own needs or prioritising themselves, a tendency to "over-function", a deep fear of disappointing others and an internalised belief that their worth is tied to usefulness.
+These patterns are not character flaws but intelligent adaptations in early childhood where the person's own emotional needs are postponed and forgotten into adulthood.

+For migrant families, parentification is often amplified by language barriers, financial stress, unfamiliar systems, racism, precarious employment and the pressure to "make it" in a new country.
 Children become cultural brokers because no one else can.
 They become emotional anchors because their parents are carrying their own unspoken grief.
 This is not a failure of parenting.
 It is a consequence of survival.

 Why Healing Doesn’t Mean Rejecting Culture